Here’s a quick list of currently available scanner models that I recommend for people doing album art scanning.

 - Scanners marketed as “Film” or “Film and Negative” scanners almost certainly use a CCD sensor.
 However, they generally have a much heavier/awkward lid that can’t be detached, due to the need for additional moving parts and an extra light source for the film scanner adapter.

 - Sometimes the model numbers can contain a hint.
 For Canon, “LiDE” means CIS sensor.
 For HP, models with a ‘G’ prefix on the model number are usually higher-end photo scanners.

 - Epson keeps the tech details for at least some older models online, so you can look up info by searching.

-- Many older scanners (particularly HP models) lack drivers for recent versions of Windows (7+), but are otherwise still quite good – and they might have working Linux support.
+- Many older scanners (particularly HP models) lack drivers for recent versions of Windows (7+), but are otherwise still good enough – and they might have working Linux support.
 You can often use the commercial VueScan software to use old scanners with newer Windows (and otherwise unsupported scanners on Linux), but use the trial to test your scanner before committing.

 - To check for Linux support, go to the SANE Supported Scanners Search Engine and enter the scanner make and model.
 For best results, you want a driver with a “good” rating or higher.